 We all have dreams for our children; these are usually totally unrealistic and change over time as our children grow up and their skills and talents gradually develop with them.
 When a child is diagnosed with special/additional needs or a disability, those dreams are shattered in an instant.
 They might be our dreams, selfish dreams, but we don’t have time to process that they are lost; they are snatched away in the amount of time it takes for someone to deliver a diagnosis to us.
-I dreamed that James would open the batting for England in an Ashes test match, Lord know we need someone, or be the first person to set foot on the moon since Gene Cernan in 1972, the year an eight-year-old me was asked at school what I wanted to be when I grew up; “Astronaut” I said, without hesitation.
+I dreamed that James would open the batting for England in an Ashes cricket test match, Lord knows we need someone, or be the first person to set foot on the moon since Gene Cernan in 1972, the year an eight-year-old me was asked at school what I wanted to be when I grew up; “Astronaut” I said, without hesitation.
 I had many years to come to terms with the fact that this would not be a dream I would realise, but seconds to come to terms with the fact that I wouldn’t live that dream out through James either.

 The loss of those dreams for James were hard to bear, and the complete unknown of what the future now held meant dreaming new dreams was impossible.
 We were dreamless, grieving, hurting.
 Yes, it was selfish.
 Yes, it was wrong to think that James without those dreams of ours was somehow ‘less’.
 Wrong to think that an autistic child is in any way second best to any other child.
 But in the rawness and pain we were experiencing, with nobody around us to help to inform and encourage us, it is easy to see how this could have happened.
 Do we think this way now?
 Of course not, we know differently now, but I totally understand parents that are in this place and would never judge them for being where we’ve been.